U.S. retail market data for the plant-based industry

 Point-of-sale data

 To size the U.S. retail market for plant-based foods, GFI and PBFA commissioned retail sales data from the market research firm SPINS.
 The firm built the dataset by first pulling in all products with the SPINS “plant-based positioned” product attribute.
-The dataset was further edited by adding plant-based private label categories and subcategories, and refining the plant-based eggs category.
+The dataset was further edited by adding plant-based private-label products.
 Inherently plant-based foods, such as chickpeas and kale, are not included.
-Due to the nature of these categories, the retail data presented on this page may not align with standard SPINS categories.
-SPINS obtained the data over the 52-week, 104-week, 156-week, and 208-week periods ending December 26, 2021, from the SPINS Natural Enhanced and Conventional Multi Outlet (powered by IRI) grocery channels.

 SPINS defines these channels as follows:

-● Natural Enhanced: More than 1,800 full-format stores with $2 million+ in annual sales and 40 percent or more of UPC coded sales from natural/organic/specialty products.
+- Natural Supermarket Channel: More than 1,900 full-format stores with $2 million+ in annual sales and 40 percent or more of UPC-coded sales from natural/organic/specialty products.

 This is generally considered the broadest available view of retail food sales, although not all retailers are represented.
-Some companies, such as Whole Foods Market, Trader Joe’s, and Costco, do not report their scan data to SPINS or IRI.
+Some companies, such as Whole Foods Market, Trader Joe’s, and Costco, do not report their scan data to Circana but are represented via projections.
 Please note that this methodology has changed compared to that used in previous reporting by GFI.
 We do not recommend comparing data released in prior years to the data included here.

 Consumer panel data